Colour sergeant

-Colour sergeant (CSgt or C/Sgt) is a rank of non-commissioned officer found in several armies and marine corps.
+Colour sergeant (CSgt or C/Sgt) is a non-commissioned officer rank found in several armies and marine corps.

 Australia

 In the Australian Army, the rank of colour sergeant has only existed in the Corps of Staff Cadets at the Royal Military College, Duntroon.

 Canada

 Colour sergeant is a rank in the Foot Guards regiments of the Canadian Army, specifically in the Governor General's Foot Guards and the Canadian Grenadier Guards and also previously in The Canadian Guards.
 It is the equivalent to warrant officer; a colour sergeant wears the rank insignia of a warrant officer (a royal crown) on all uniforms except No. 1 Ceremonial Dress, on which a special rank badge is worn: three chevrons, point down, surmounted by an image of regimental colours.

 Canadian colour sergeants are addressed in the same manner as their British counterparts.

+New Zealand

+The New Zealand Officer Cadet School had its own unique rank structure which included the ranks of colour sergeant and colour corporal.
+The insignia of a colour sergeant consisted of three chevrons surmounted by two crossed New Zealand flags with the St Edward's Crown on top.
+The insignia of a colour corporal consisted of two chevrons surmounted by two crossed New Zealand flags with the St Edward's Crown on top.
+The rank insignia is no longer in use due to the Army's overhaul under Major General Dodson which removed all distinguishing corps insignia in the mid to late 1990s.

 United Kingdom

-Colour sergeant (CSgt or C/Sgt) is a non-commissioned title in the Royal Marines and infantry regiments of the British Army, ranking above sergeant and below warrant officer class 2.
+Colour sergeant (CSgt or C/Sgt) is a non-commissioned rank in the Royal Marines and infantry regiments of the British Army, ranking above sergeant and below warrant officer class 2.
 It has a NATO ranking code of OR-7 and is equivalent to the rank of staff sergeant in other branches of the Army, flight sergeant or chief technician in the Royal Air Force, and chief petty officer in the Royal Navy.
 The insignia is the monarch's crown above three downward pointing chevrons.